 The best part of the book was when Tad dies while Vic is killing Cujo.
 I honestly didn’t see it coming.
 I felt Cujos death was quite uneventful.
 He had only killed the one cop during the Pinto incident.
 And I felt like “That was it?!” when he finally died.
 No pay off.
 But I think King used that as a distraction to hit you with Tads death.
 Also I don’t think King presented Tad’s condition as serious to the reader as it should have been, which then made the reader feel like Tad still had more time than he really did.

 King is great at having what I call “dual-heightening-builds” where a story has two or more sub plots going on that are both leading to their own separate climaxes.
 They rotate and switch off from one another from each chapter.
 Every time you think the issue is about to reach its climax and come to a resolution, he ends the chapter and switches to the other plot.
 I also like how the stories last line ends with how the rabbit that led Cujo down the hole which was the whole cause of the events.
-I like how the story omitted the N word with the straight razor in each hand comment.

 I preferred The Dead Zone as a book much more over this one.
 I remember thinking that book as dragging but the way it finished so strong was quite impressive.
 Dr Sleep was more engaging than Cujo as well.
 Cujo is very simple, linear story that had a good premise, moderate to OK pacing